-Designed by architect Donald Ross in 1924 and renovated by Ron Garl in 1999, the Bradenton Country Club is home to an exquisite 18-hole golf course.
+A classic 1924 Donald Ross design.
+Once restored in 1999 by Ron Garl, and recently in 2018 ‘restorvated’ by the Hall of Famer Tony Jacklin, CBE, Bradenton Country Club is home to an exquisite 18-hole golf course.
 A truly unique course, there are no interior roads or homes to disturb your game.
 Renowned as one of the country’s finest courses, it offers a challenge to golfers of all ages and abilities.
 Most recently, The Bradenton Herald’s People’s Choice Awards named it Best Private Golf Course in Manatee County (2015).

 One of the features that makes our club truly unique is our membership is capped at 300, which means tee times are always available.